 In response to a flood of inquiries about getting into the home inspection business, we offer the following notes on becoming a Professional Home Inspector, which we hope are helpful in evaluation of this profession as a career objective.

 Are you selling a house with a central air conditioning system?

-In April 2017 after decades of debate among home inspectors and our scattered professional associations, the Ontario government passed The Home Inspection Act to establish minimum standards for inspection, as well as qualifications for inspectors.
+After decades of debate among home inspectors and our scattered professional associations, in April 2017 the Ontario government passed The Home Inspection Act to establish minimum standards for inspection, as well as qualifications for inspectors.

 Gil Strachan is a professional home inspector, representing Electrospec Home Inspection Services in east-central Ontario since 1994.